 Taking the subway to Asakusa, today we explore the capital.
 Our first stop is the lively Sensoji Temple District, home to Tokyo’s first temple and scores of craft stalls and interesting souvenirs.
 After lunch, we head to Harajuku, a magnet for the young and fashionable Tokyoites with its hip shops and cafes.
 Whilst here, we will explore the impressive Meiji Shrine where the emperor Meiji and his wife are enshrined.
 We then head to Yoyogi Park where we can see bands playing, drum circles, dancers and busking – this is a popular hangout for locals especially on Sundays.

-Our final stop for today is one of the busiest intersections in the world, Shibuya crossing.
+Our final stop for today is one of the busiest intersections in the world, Shibuya Crossing.
 The famed junction has no less than 7 pedestrian crossings and when the traffic lights turn red a wave of pedestrians, up to a 1000, converge onto the intersection from every direction.
 Known as 'the scramble', it's a well-practised art to duck and weave with sportsman like agility to avoid collision, which we'll watch from the second floor of Starbucks.
-Total walking distance today: Approx 8 - 10km.
 Tonight, is at leisure, though if travelling in January, May and September you might like spend the evening watching a Sumo tournament (bookings must be made in advance).
 Please see our Trip Notes for more information.

 Tokyo - Kamakura - Tokyo.
-After breakfast, we board a train for our hours journey to Kamakura, Japan’s first feudal capital and a popular seaside location, with a quaint village life feel and some stunning Zen temples.
-Here we’ll visit the iconic bronze Big Buddha and the Zen Temple of Hokokuji with its beautiful bamboo garden.
-Here you can drink tea and learn about the tea ceremony before walking the cobbled shopping district - adorned with lovely locally made items and returning to Japan’s bustling capital for the night.
+After breakfast, we board our train for the hours journey to Kamakura, Japan’s first feudal capital and a popular seaside location, with a quaint village life feel and some stunning Zen temples.
+Here, we’ll visit the iconic bronze Big Buddha and the Zen Temple of Hokokuji with its beautiful bamboo garden.
+You can drink tea and learn about tea ceremony’s, before walking the cobbled shopping district - adorned with lovely locally made items before returning to Japan’s bustling capital for the night.